 This exhibition considers the role of a fashion garment as a socio-political carrier.
 The hoodie is a staple of contemporary dress, hyped as a trend and a must-have item; but elsewhere it is also a topic of moral panic, banned by certain institutions and dissected by the media as an emblem of inequality, crime or deviancy.
 Curated by writer and curator Lou Stoppard.

-Lou Stoppard: "As a garment, the hoodie defines our times – it tells many stories about social inequality, subcultures, police brutality, racism, privacy, fear and, in turn, fashion.
+The hoodie tells many stories that define our times – tales of social inequality, youth culture, subculture, police brutality, racism, privacy, fear and, in turn, style.
 With its roots in sports clothing and workwear, the hoodie as we know it today was popularised by Champion in the 1930s as a practical solution for workmen.
-It is now, arguably, western fashion’s last truly political garment – a garment that you can lose your life for wearing, a garment that can incite fear, jealously, comradery and even fury in others.
-It sparks a range of emotions, communicating all manner of social and cultural ideas and nuances depending on the gender, geography, age, conduct and ethnicity of the wearer and, in turn, the prejudices and politics of the viewer."
+It is now, arguably, western fashion’s last truly political garment – a garment that can incite fear, jealously, camaraderie and even fury in others – as well as being a garment you can lose your life by wearing.

 Things and Materials

 Het Nieuwe Instituut aims to increase the appreciation of the cultural and social significance of design and fashion.
-The exhibition is part of the programme track ‘Things and Materials’ that aims to investigate material and things as forms, symbols and commodities as well as the interlacing of aesthetic power with political and economic agency.
-Previous exhibitions in this series include Finders Keepers, Temporary Fashion Museum, Sleepmode and a series focusing on material innovation.
+The exhibition is part of the programme track ‘Things and Materials’ that aims to investigate materials and things as forms, symbols and commodities, as well as examining the interlacing of aesthetic power with political and economic agency.
+Previous exhibitions in this series include Finders Keepers, Temporary Fashion Museum, ‘All-time favourites’, Platform Body/Space and a series focusing on material innovation.